 And, since the purchase price of a property is a crucial component for realizing potentially good returns, it’s critical that you get that number right before ever making an offer.
 In order to do that, you’ll need access to a real estate investment analysis and valuation tool that calculates all the numbers—including your renovation costs—quickly and accurately.
 There are several on the market to choose from.
 But, there’s only one that I felt was worth recommending to Charlie—and, you.

 Achieve an Optimal Cap Rate by Calculating More Accurate Numbers

 In addition to getting top-notch training as a real estate investor, when you become an independently owned and operated HomeVestors® franchisee, like me, you also get access to ValueChek™.
-This proprietary analysis and valuation software helps you estimate the most critical costs associated with buying a property so that you don’t pay too much and, as a result, diminish your potential cap rate.
+This proprietary analysis and valuation software helps you estimate the most critical costs associated with buying a property so that you don’t pay too much and, as a result, diminish your potential income property cap rate.
 And, you can do your calculations from your iPad while on site.
 So, you’ll always know what price to offer, or if you should offer at all, quickly.
 Plus, it’s easier to learn, and master, than racquetball—just ask Charlie.